-Please Note: Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in the MSN Education or FNP programs or the DNP program must reside in Arizona, Illinois, Indiana, Iowa, New Mexico or Wisconsin.
+Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in the MSN Education or FNP programs or the DNP program must reside in Arizona, Illinois, Indiana, Iowa, New Mexico or Wisconsin.
 Applications for admission are accepted either through Nursing’s Centralized Application System (CAS) or directly on the USF website.
 Please read on for more information!

 The health and well being of citizens in our country is truly in the hands of nurses.
 With a soon-to-be shortage of primary care providers and grave shortages in nursing faculty, advanced practice and advanced role nurses and nurse practitioners affecting nursing education and the healthcare of the nation, nurses will become increasingly responsible for primary health care practice.

 The Leach College of Nursing has taken another leadership role in advancing evidence-based graduate nursing education, advanced nursing practice and health care delivery.
 When started in 2009, USF’s DNP program was one of only 120 in the nation and the fourth program established in the State of Illinois.

 The DNP degree will prepare graduates to provide the most advanced level of health care for populations based on evidence-based scientific, medical and nursing research and practice guidelines.

 As a graduate of USF’s DNP program, you will be a doctorally-prepared advanced practice or advanced role nurse of the highest caliber, fully prepared to practice in health care settings that serve our must vulnerable citizens, including the poor, elderly, working families, the marginalized and the uninsured.
 An additional education concentration is available to prepare you to educate tomorrow’s nurses.

 The DNP program is a natural outgrowth of the university’s highly acclaimed graduate nursing programs that have sustained a 100 percent pass rate on certification exams over the past three years.
 USF’s DNP, MSN and BSN programs are accredited by the Commission on Collegiate Nursing Education.
 The college’s diversity and social justice issues in a global society course is recognized by the trans-cultural nursing society as a program of study leading to certification in trans-cultural nursing.